Saturday, July 29, 2006

 One of the most impressive functionalities of the system is the visualization of the acoustic distances between songs of all genre.
 The researchers of Sun Labs analyzed nearly 5000 songs, categorized by the genre specified by the artist, and encrusted in a 3D array according to their acoustic similarities.

 The system can thus generate a X minutes-playlist, while going from Rage Against The Machine because you are irritated after the job and finishing with a piece of Schumann to arrive calm at the house.
 The whole with an unperceivable transition and only with tracks you like.
+What are the commercial applications?

 Beyond the example above, which remains criticable because the music is finally perception, one speaks about musical indexing: to find a solo of trumpet in a long jazz piece.
 That can also contribute to copyrights.
 As to help a film maker to find the music which corresponds to a scene.
 That also can help us to find the title of a song because we remember 3 tones.